danionescu0/docker-flask-mongodb-example/README.md

 **If you consider this demo usefull give it a star so others will find it quicker :)**

-The applications will run using docker-compose:
+The applications will run using docker-compose, below are the services descriptions, for more info click on the title:

 **1** [Random service](#random-service) generates random numbers and lists them (port 800)